CodeTheCity/open_prescribing_scotland/README.md

 The aim of this project is to create an easy-to-use web interface to prescribing data in Scotland.

+> [!NOTE]
+> This project is now being maintained as part of the Open Data Scotland community at [OpenDataScotland/Open_Prescribing_Scotland](https://github.com/OpenDataScotland/Open_Prescribing_Scotland).

 ## Deployment
 The web application is deployed on Render!
 <br>